Mecklenburg County Land Use and Construction Bond: A Comprehensive Guide

 No, credit checks are not required for the Mecklenburg County Land Use and Construction bond.

 How Much Does the Mecklenburg County Land Use and Construction Surety Bond Cost?

-The $2,000 Mecklenburg County Land Use and Construction surety bond costs just $100 per year.
+The $2,000 Mecklenburg County Land Use and Construction surety bond costs either $100 per year or $10 per month.